Proteus Blue Corporation

 Technologies & Applications

 The solution: Move out of the housing!
-This new technology moves us into uncharted territory and takes us into unfathomed depths.
-No housing: no flooding, no depth limits.
-A camera that will not flood gives additional security and reduces stress to recreational divers and professional underwater photographers allowing unlimited views of the ocean.
-So how can a simple dive camera change the world?
+This new, patent pending technology moves us into uncharted territory and takes us into unfathomed depths.
+No housing = no flooding, no depth limits.

-The same technology applied to this camera can be applied to any electronic equipment.
-It even works with existing housings!
+The same technology applied to this camera can be applied to any electronic equipment, including but not limited to video cameras, PDAs, laptops and MP3 players.

 And Beyond: This technology can lead the way into further innovations not yet imagined.
-Not to mention the over-sized drawing board covered with other exciting projects.
+Not to mention our over-sized drawing board covered with other exciting projects.

 Check out our latest news...